 Making the decision

 The decision to terminate a pregnancy is personal and complex and should be made after careful consideration.
 Women should consider their values, beliefs, and circumstances when deciding.
-It's important to seek accurate information and support from doctors, counselors, and support groups.
+It's important to seek accurate information and support from doctors, counsellors, and support groups.

 After the decision

-Coping strategies
+Coping Strategies

 Coping strategies can help women and families manage the emotional impact of the termination of pregnancy.
-These may include self-care practices, like exercise, healthy eating, relaxation techniques, counseling, and support groups.
+These may include self-care practices, like exercise, healthy eating, relaxation techniques, counselling, and support groups.
 Finding coping strategies that work for everyone's unique needs is important.

 Partner and Family Support